Portugal in Panorama is a captioned photo collection of 22 locations captured with the Apple iPhone camera.

 On our final excursion, our coach driver Vladimiro (AKA Jessica) dropped us at the top of Mount Santo Estevão, and we walked the 686 steps down.

-This panorama shows the shrine after descending the first of twelve levels to the city below.
+This Portugal in panorama image shows the shrine after descending the first of twelve levels to the city below.

 At Backroad Planet we favor off-the-beaten-path locations over commercial tourist destinations.